1 Introducing Zig

 We already learned a lot about Zig’s syntax, and also, some pretty technical details about it.
 Just as a quick recap:

 But, for now, this amount of knowledge is enough for us to continue with this book.
-Later, over the next chapters we will still talk more about other parts of Zig’s syntax that are also equally important as the other parts.
+Later, over the next chapters we will still talk more about other parts of Zig’s syntax that are also equally important.
 Such as:

 1. https://ziglang.org/learn/overview/#zig-build-system.↩︎